Caramel-Pudding/EKOScreeningTask/README.md

 # EKOScreeningTask

-Eko Screening Task
+Given time is exactly 90 minutes

-Task 1
+# Task 1
 Consider the example below
 You have an object of 2 arrays coming from the server.
 An array of all users, and an array of all messages.